 East Africa beckons to adventurous travelers seeking a classic Out of Africa experience.
-From the impossibly vast plains of Kenya and Tanzania to the jungle-coated mountains of Uganda and Rwanda, East Africa is wonderfully wild and free—just as you imagine Africa to be.
+From the impossibly vast plains of Kenya and Tanzania to the gorilla-inhabited mountains of Uganda and Rwanda, East Africa is wonderfully wild and free—just as you imagine Africa to be.

 Kenya and Tanzania Safari Vacations